awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 Or, you can consider only allowing access to particular users or groups, by using *allow rules*\.
 Allow rules might be easier to manage from a security perspective, because they require you to make a decision about what software needs access to instance metadata\.
 If you use *allow rules*, it's less likely you will accidentally allow software to access the metadata service \(that you did not intend to have access\) if you later change the software or configuration on an instance\.
 You can also combine group usage with allow rules, so that you can add and remove users from a permitted group without needing to change the firewall rule\.

-The following example prevents access to the instance metadata service by all processes, except for processes running in the user account `trustworthy-user`\.
+The following example prevents access to the IMDS by all processes, except for processes running in the user account `trustworthy-user`\.

 ```
 $ sudo iptables --append OUTPUT --proto tcp --destination 169.254.169.254 --match owner ! --uid-owner trustworthy-user --jump REJECT